-Erin Berney possesses extensive experience in all manner of residential and commercial condominiums, from traditional, bare land and phased-style development, to “barely blended”, duplex, mixed use, and rural developments, including foreign ownership requirements.
-Erin has successfully litigated various matters on behalf of condominium corporations, unit owners and property management companies alike, including a precedent-setting decision on short-term rentals in Alberta.
+Erin Berney has extensive experience in all manner of residential and commercial condominiums, from traditional, bare land and phased-style development, to “barely blended”, duplex, mixed use, and rural developments, including foreign ownership issues.
+She has successfully litigated various matters on behalf of condominium corporations, unit owners and property management companies alike, including a precedent setting decision on short-term rentals in Alberta.

-Erin maintains a broad legal practice emphasizing general civil litigation.
-Her primary area of focus is condominium law in Alberta, including:
+Erin maintains a broad legal practice that includes general civil litigation but focuses on condominium law in Alberta, and in particular she has experience with the following:

 - Bylaw reviews, drafting, interpretation, amendments, and enforcement